-Wherever you are, CGU will help you see it through.
+Wherever you are, CGU will help you see it through

-- Updating and renewing your policy
+- Update and renew your policy

-- Compare Public Liability, Professional Indemnity and Workers Compensation
+- Compare Public Liability, Professional Indemnity and Workers Compensation.

 Frequently asked questions

-How do I change my personal details?
+How do I change my personal details on my business insurance?

-How do I get a tax invoice?
+How do I get a tax invoice for my business insurance?

 How do I make a claim?

-- your policy number
+- Your policy number

-- verify your personal and policy details
+- Your personal details

 What is Professional Indemnity, and what does it cover me for?